clicon/clixon/docker/base/README.md

 # Clixon base docker image

 This directory contains code for building and pushing the clixon base docker container.
-By default it is pushed to olofhagsand/clixon, but you can change the IMAGE in Makefile.in and push it to another name.
+By default it is pushed to docker hub clixon/clixon, but you can change the IMAGE in Makefile.in and push it to another name.

 The clixon docker base image can be used to build clixon